 Manikas Law, LLC will ensure that the charges against you in Fairfax or Northern Virginia are fully examined and that all evidence is obtained.
 In these cases, witness testimony and facts are crucial.
 Our firm performs sound analysis of all evidence and possesses essential trial strategies to provide you with the best possible defense.

-To speak with a Virginia false pretenses criminal defense lawyer about a charge in Fairfax County, Prince William County, Arlington County, Loudoun County, Alexandria, or elsewhere in Northern Virginia, contact Manikas Law, LLC by phone or email to schedule an appointment.
+To speak with a Fairfax Virginia false pretenses and fraud criminal defense lawyer about a charge in Fairfax County, Prince William County, Arlington County, Loudoun County, Alexandria, or elsewhere in Northern Virginia, contact Manikas Law LLC by phone at 703-556-0004 or email us through our Contact Us page or the box below to schedule an appointment.